Pixellot/ml-api-docs/docs/data-api/guides/ml-processing-json-output-guide.md

 ## Overview

-Get AI-generated basketball player highlights as structured JSON data instead of video clips.
+Get AI-generated basketball player highlights as structured JSON data.
 Perfect for creating your own highlight reels, analytics dashboards, or integrating with broadcast systems.

 ## What You Get